Dkusner/Challenge1/README.md

 * The script extracts the relevant fields and outputs a CSV file for use to import into MySQL.
 * To run the python code, run command: runfile('~getEngagements.py') from python console.
 * Output: Once the command is executed, a csv file "getEngagements_output.csv"  is created in the home directory.
 Link to getEngagements_output.csv:  https://github.com/Dkusner/Challenge1/blob/master/output/getEngagements_output.csv

 ## 4. Importing and Reading the Data in MySQL

-*	The Data Import Wizard in MySQL Workbench was used to import the data from 'getEngatements_output.csv' (python output file).
-All defaults are used during the import).
+*	The Data Import Wizard in MySQL Workbench was used to import the data from 'getEngatements_output.csv' (the output file from python script).
+All defaults were used during the import.
 * The import wizard produced the following schema:
-* Once the file was created, it contained the following schema:
+  * id (int)
+  * portalId (int)
+  * createdAt (text)
+  * type (text)
+* Indexes were created on the following fields in order to ensure optimal performance during the specified SQL query:
+  * createdAt
+  * type
-* A SQL query 'typeDailyCount.sql' pulls the Engagements per Day and groups them by type.
-The count of each type per day is displayed.
+* SQL query 'typeDailyCount.sql' pulls the Engagements per Day and groups them by type.
-*	The SQL query results are shown in the output file: https://github.com/Dkusner/Challenge1/blob/master/output/type_daily_count.csv
+Link to SQL query typeDailyCount.sql:  https://github.com/Dkusner/Challenge1/blob/master/source/typeDailyCount.sql
+* THe output from the SQL query shows the count of each type per day.
+Link to output from SQL query:  https://github.com/Dkusner/Challenge1/blob/master/output/type_daily_count.csv